rust-lang/project-ffi-unwind/blogposts/inside-rust/01-announcement.md

     recovered.
 * Changing the ABI (the `"C"` in `extern "C"`) of functions in the libc crate is a breaking change: function pointers of different ABIs have different types.
+  * This is relevant for the libc functions which may perform forced unwinding when `pthread_cancel` is called.

 ## The primary question: should the `"C"` ABI permit unwinding?